 - People Services

 The Government has introduced new measures to strengthen the Modern Slavery Act 2015 and ensure that large businesses and public bodies tackle modern slavery risks in supply chains.
-It is now a requirement for organisations with a budget of £36 million or more in all sectors to publish their modern slavery statements on a new digital government reporting service and Riverside will comply with the new requirement.
+It is now a requirement for organisations with a budget of £36 million or more in all sectors to publish their modern slavery statements on a new digital government reporting service.
+Riverside publishes its modern slavery statement on this service.

 Group Chief Executive